Open to the Public

 Because the Duck River is a key water source for people in the region, its water quality is an important issue for a number of communities and provides a basis of mutual interest for developing long-term conservation strategies.

-The Duck River is North America's richest river in variety of freshwater animal species, containing more species of fish than are found in all the rivers of Europe combined and more fish varieties per mile than any other river in North America.
+The Duck River contains more species of fish than all of the rivers of Europe combined and has more fish varieties per mile than any other river in North America.
 Overall the Duck supports a remarkable diversity of freshwater animals in its waters, including 151 species of fish, 60 freshwater mussel species, and 22 species of aquatic snails.

 Among the rare species living in the Duck River are mussels such as the birdwing pearlymussel and the Tennessee clubshell, and fish such as the barrens topminnow and the pygmy madtom.
 In addition, the river harbors a number of larger mammals, reptiles, and birds, including river otters, beavers, mink, hawks, osprey, and herons.
 Freshwater mussels have disappeared across much of the United States.
 But the Duck River is one of a handful of rivers in Tennessee where they have survived and are still thriving.
 Because mussels are sensitive to pollution, their presence is a reliable indicator of water quality – for humans.